tkerby/flipperzero-firmware-wPlugins/README.md

 Example of the spectrum at 2.440 Ghz:
 ![image](https://github.com/user-attachments/assets/57828280-70d6-4a57-aa5f-9b58bfec59b0)

+# FAQ
+It's crashing, what do I do?
+* It's a known issue, stop bashing buttons randomly while the nRF is engaged.
+For anything else file a ticket with PRECISE steps to reproduce

+It's not recognising my nRF!
+* Enable 5V on GPIO.
+Keep in mind this setting does not "stick" depending on your FW and needs to be enabled after a reboot.

+It's not working very well.
+* Set Log Level to None and disable any debugging features as they eat precious CPU cycles.

+It's not doing anything!!11!1
+* Not all devices are created equal.
+Newer Bluetooth versions have more robust channel hopping algorithms or noise filtering so this is less effective.
+Since for my use case (studying RF interference) having the device centimeters away from the target is more than enough, I do not plan to support anything else that might lead people into legal trouble.

 # JAMMING IS ILLEGAL.
 ONLY USE THIS FOR EDUCATIONAL PURPOSES INSIDE A WELL SHIELDED ENVIRONMENT.